-NOTE 7-LITIGATION AND CLAIMS At December 31, 2004, the District was not involved in any litigation.
+NOTE 7-LITIGATION AND CLAIMS At December 31, 2005, the District was involved in various litigation.
+It is the opinion of the legal counsel for the District that the ultimate resolution of these lawsuits would not materially affect the financial statements.

-NOTE 8 - RISK MANAGEMENT The District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
+NOTE 8-RISK MANAGEMENT The District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 The District carries commercial insurance to manage these risks.